-Register and Wire Interfaces and Modules Name Section Description Reg B.4.1 Register interface CReg B.4.2 Implementation of a register with an array of Reg interfaces that sequence concurrently RWire B.4.3 Similar to the Reg interface with output wrapped in a Maybe type to indicate validity Wire B.4.4 Interchangeable with a Reg interface, validity of the data is implicit BypassWire B.4.5 Implementation of the Wire interface where the write method is always_enabled DWire B.4.6 Implementation of the Wire interface where the read method is always_ready by providing a default value PulseWire B.4.7 Similar to the RWire interface without any data ReadOnly B.4.8 Interface which provides a value WriteOnly B.4.9 Interface which writes a value
+Register and Wire Interfaces

+Name Name Section Description

+Reg B.4.1 Register interface.

+RWire B.4.2 Similar to a register with output wrapped in a Maybe type to indi-

+cate validity.

+Wire B.4.3 Interchangeable with a Reg interface, validity of the data is implicit.

+BypassWire B.4.4 Implementation of the Wire interface where the write method is

+always_enabled.

+DWire B.4.5 Implementation of the Wire interface where the read method is

+always_ready.

+PulseWire B.4.6 RWire without any data.

+ReadOnly B.4.7 Interface which provides a value.

+WriteOnly B.4.8 Interface which writes a value.